Henrislim/OVAproject/README.md

 and advice from you.

 By the way, thanks the "Information Technology" in 21st century that provide me with abundant resources to refer to.

+More details will be published on the website: http://youqian2012.github.io/OVAproject